manasavirivinti/flashcardscreen/README.md

 ## Features

 -User can perform the following operations
--Add a new card : A new flash card containing details such as purpose name, purpose details can be seen on the flashcard screen
+- Add a new card : A new flash card containing details such as purpose name, purpose details can be seen on the flashcard screen
--Edit the card : After adding a particular card user can edit the card by clicking on : symbol on the card -Delete the card : If the user want's to delete the card then he can do it by choose the delete option by clicking : on the right corner of the card
+- Edit the card : After adding a particular card user can edit the card by clicking on : symbol on the card
+- Delete the card : If the user want's to delete the card then he can do it by choose the delete option by clicking : on the right corner of the card

 # Instructions to RUN
 ## Getting started with Create React App